 - Made in USA

 IcePlate can be worn between a Combat Shirt (or any base layer shirt) and a plate carrier.
 It is designed to be secured using any number of field-expedient, improved lashing options: folded over 100mph tape, 550 cord, shoelaces, zip ties or the included Velcro straps.
 Drawing on the existing practice of war-fighters freezing bottled water before going out on patrol, IcePlate is worn and stored in a frozen state.
 Once deployed, body heat melts the ice; cooling the user and creating cool, clean drinking water simultaneously.
 The IcePlate fits with all types of armor (soft and hard) without modification for most missions.
 For missions where additional security is required, strap loops are built into the IcePlate.
 These strap loops allow IcePlate to be worn in a variety of configurations, with and without armor.
+For users of Standard IcePlate (no Quick Disconnect), we now offer the Upgrade Bundle to retrofit your IcePlate with a cross-compatibile QD, Dust Cover Kit with On/Off Valve and Anti-Kink Spring Kit.

 The tremendous cooling power of the IcePlate has the potential to dramatically reduce the amount of water required by warfighters in the field.
 When comparing US Military bottled water consumption in hot versus temperate climates, water consumption drops by 50%.IcePlate could potentially simulate this effect by creating a temperate microclimate for the operator when wearing IcePlate during a hot season.